The Agile project management methodology has been used by software engineers and IT professionals for the past sixteen years.

-In a traditional company setting, the relationship between the business unit and the development team is of adversary nature.
+In a traditional company setting, the relationship between the business unit and the development team is of an adversary nature.

 Each team complains about the other and has no trust in them.
-On the other hand, Agile method changes this adversarial atmosphere to one which promotes collaboration and respect for each other.
+On the other hand, the Agile method changes this adversarial atmosphere to one which promotes collaboration and respect for each other.